lmiller1990/vue-testing-handbook/src/testing-emitted-events.md

 ## Testing Emitted Events

 As applications grow larger, the number of components grows as well.
-When these components need to share data, the child components emits an event, and the parent component responds.
+When these components need to share data, child components can [emit](https://vuejs.org/v2/api/#vm-emit) an event, and the parent component responds.

 `vue-test-utils` provides an `emitted` API which allows us to make assertions on emitted events.
-The documentation for `emitted` is found [here](https://vue-test-utils.vuejs.org/ja/api/wrapper/emitted.html).
+The documentation for `emitted` is found [here](https://vue-test-utils.vuejs.org/api/wrapper/emitted.html).

 The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/Emitter.spec.js).

 ## Write a Component and Test

 Let's build a simple component.
-Create a `<Emitter>` component, and add the following code.
+Create an `<Emitter>` component, and add the following code.

 ```html
 <template>